AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_callkit_ios.md

-AgoraChatCallKit, an open-source audio and video UI library, is developed upon Agora's real-time communications and signaling services.
+AgoraChatCallKit is an open-source audio and video UI library developed based on Agora's real-time communications and signaling services.
 With this library, you can implement audio and video calling functionalities with enhanced synchronization between multiple devices.
-In scenarios where a user ID is logged into multiple devices, once the user deals with in-coming call ringings on one device, all the other devices stop ringing simultaneously.
+In scenarios where a user ID is logged in to multiple devices, once the user deals with an incoming call that is ringing on one device, all the other devices stop ringing simultaneously.

 This page describes how to implement real-time audio and video communications using the AgoraChatCallKit.